 We have become too desensitized …

 You see, the Whos in Whoville were not superficial at all.
 They realized the true meaning of Christmas; which apparently escaped the Grinch as well as some of us.
 We have become too desensitized and drenched in a cornucopia of traditions that expose our lustful appetites for the bigger tree, the most expensive gifts, and extravagant feasts in a box.
 But, at whose expense?

 The Bob Crachits and tiny Tims in the world?
 The single mom or dad who has worked their fingers to the bone?
 Just to make sure they have the bare necessities; with nothing left over for baubles and bows?
 Being only one meal away from starvation?
 What about the elders shut up in nursing homes that never get a visit or a card?
 The child in an orphanage who has been sitting there too long in sorrow and sadness.
 Or the member sitting right next to you in church you don’t even know—only by passing acquaintance, who just received a pink slip or a divorce decree because of abuse?
 The next-door neighbor who is just one more disappointment away from suicide?
 What about the homeless people who sleep in the shadow of death.
 The prisoner in jail who craves a visit from anyone, because of his isolated insanity.
 Or that person you have not spoken to, in God only knows how long, just because you chose not to forgive, but promised to forget?

 May the Blessings of the LORD be with you today and always.
-Thank you for your continued readership and support for all this year.
+Thank you for your continued readership and support all the year.
 You can read the conclusion today.
 Blessings and Peace!